kervin-bernardez/Course-Notes/BHIS/SOC Analyst Core Skills_note.md

 - Example:

-- Bob normaly logs into 3 systems every day
+- Bob normally logs into 3 systems every day

 - Bob logs into 40 systems --> will trigger alert